 You will be required to interact with the following file(s):

-C#Bot uses React as its client-side framework that makes use of NodeJS and NPM.
-React uses th
+C#Bot uses React as its client-side framework, which makes use of NodeJS, NPM and Yarn.
+React uses the

-package.json configuration file to help npm figure out what and how to install dependencies or packages from the NPM registry.
+package.json configuration file to help yarn know both what dependencies and packages should be installed from the NPM registry, along with how to install them.
 Dependencies can be installed from the command line using

 package.json.
 Alternatively, dependencies can first be added to the